dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.3.2 =
+- Fix: Issue introduced in 2.3.0 where pending (not executed) withdrawals to the same address would fail.
+- Fix: Unhandled exception when sending a notification email while the corresponding adapter is disabled.
+- Change: CSV import feature only imports transactions with "done" status to maintain DB consistency.

 = 2.3.1 =
 - Fix: Issue where on some systems MySQL tables were not being updated correctly, resulting in user balances appearing as 0.